FalixNodes-Software/KB-articles/content/_posts/minecraft/java/2025-06-30-custom-software.md

 9. Go to the `libraries/net/minecraftforge/forge/<version>/` folder and move the `unix_args.txt` file to the root of the temporary folder.

-10. Compress the temporary folder into an archive like .zip or .tar.gz
+10. Compress the temporary folder into an archive like `.zip` or `.tar.gz`.

 11. Open the dashboard and navigate to the File Manager.